What Is Bible Journaling?

 Why Should You Start Bible Journaling?

-With a few clicks, you can find tons of resources for Bible journaling on the internet: blogs galore; journaling Bibles in all sorts of sizes, colors and translations; and a plethora of supplies from markers and pens to stickers and tape.
+With a few clicks, you can find tons of resources for Bible journaling on the internet: blogs galore; journaling Bibles in all sorts of sizes, colors and translations; and a plethora of Bible journaling supplies and accessories from markers and pens to stickers and washi tape.

 These resources explain how it’s done, but what about the “why”?